ankur715/Extracurricular/readme.md

 </p>

 ---
-If you have any ideas for a project and would like to collaborate, feel free to contact me at [www.p.ankur.715@gmail.com](mailto:www.p.ankur.715@gmail.com).
+If you have any ideas for a project and would like to collaborate, feel free to contact me at [www.p.ankur.715@gmail.com](mailto:www.p.ankur.715@gmail.com) or [https://www.linkedin.com/in/ankurpatel715/].